Save money by purchasing expired domains

 When buying expired or deleted domains, there are certain metrics you should be looking for to get the best bang for your buck:

 Buying an expired or deleted domain with a solid Page Rank is obviously in your best interest.
 The older the domain, the more likely it is to have a decent page rank.
-However, the way to determine the age of an expired domain can be tricky.
-Sometimes domains have been registered but had no websites created, meaning the date of registration may not matter to some search engines.
+However, determining the age of an expired domain can be tricky.
+Sometimes, domains have been registered but had no websites created, meaning the registration date may not matter to some search engines.

 According to domcop.com, “Citation Flow is a metric between 0 and 100 that predicts the value of the domain based on the backlinks to it.
 This could be used to compare the backlink data between different domains.
 This would be similar to page rank and Moz domain authority.”
 Backlink data is very useful in determining value.